gvwilson/thirdbit/src/fiction/iffy/index.md

 and the hurt spread through her like milk poured into tea.

 Her head lolled to the side as the Marine placed her on a nearby work table.
-Benício was shouting and struggling to free himself from the other Marine's grip, which was working about as well as the time she had tried to pull herself free from Aunt Naggie after having her first and only temper tantrum outside the Sandhus' shop when she was eight years old.
-She couldn't remember what she had wanted so badly, but it didn't matter.

-The Marine who had picked her up had put a patch on her arm to take the pain away except it was more like taking her away from the pain.
+One of them put a patch on her arm to take the pain away except it was more like taking her away from the pain.
 She floated inside her own body as if it was a warm bath while the Marine sliced open her parka with a very sharp knife